-The Company meets its day-to-day working capital requirements through its bank facilities.
+The Company meets its day-to-day working capital requirements from cashflow generated by the business operations supported on occasion by the Bucher Group Euro bank cash pooling facility.
 The current economic conditions continue to create uncertainty over (a) the level of demand for the Company's products; and (b) the availability of bank finance for the foreseeable future.
 The Company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Company should be able to operate within the level of its current facilities.
 After making enquiries, the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 The Company therefore continues to adopt the going concern basis in preparing its financial statements.

-Despite impact of the Covid-19 pandemic, the directors do not expect any difficulties in being able to meet the companies' financial liabilities as they fall due, in addition the Bucher Industries Group has put in place additional credit lines to support group companies.
+Despite impact of the Covid-19 pandemic, the directors do not expect any difficulties in being able to meet the Company's financial liabilities as they fall due, in addition the Bucher Industries Group has put in place additional credit lines to support group companies.